typedb/typedb-docs/_09-query/01-match-clause.md

 </div>

 ### Comparators
-When matching an instance of an attribute based on its value or simply comparing two variables, the following comparators can be used: `==`, `!=`, `>`, `>=`, `<` and `<=`
+When matching an instance of an attribute based on its value or simply comparing two variables, the following comparators can be used: `==`, `!=`, `>`, `>=`, `<` and `<=`.

-## Matching Schema Elements
+## Matching Schema Concepts
 In this section, we learn how we can use the `match` keyword to find patterns in the schema of a Grakn knowledge graph.
-What we choose to do with the matched schema elements, is out of the scope of this section.
-But for the sake of completeness, we end each `match` clause with `get;`.
-In the next section, we will learn about [using _get_ for reading the knowledge graph](...).
+Matching concepts of a schema is always preceded by `get;`.
+In the next section, we will learn about [how to use the get keyword](/docs/query/get-query).

-Having fully understood the [schema concepts](/docs/schema/concepts) and how they are defined, you can think of the following `match` examples as fill-in-the-blank questions, were the-blank is a Graql variable and the sentences are different parts of the schema as defined in the `schema.gql` file.
+Having fully understood the [schema concepts](/docs/schema/concepts) and how they are defined, you can think of the following `match` examples as fill-in-the-blank questions, were the-blank is a Graql variable and the sentences are different parts of the schema statements from the `schema.gql` file.

 ### Subtypes of a given type
 To match all concepts of a given type, we use the `sub` keyword.
-Here are the examples for matching subtypes of all concepts types, including `thing` that is a parent to all other types.
+Here are the examples for matching subtypes of all concepts types, including `thing` that is a supertype to all other types.

 <div class="tabs">